-The Handbook Chefs Lockdown Series is back for Part Four and seeing as we still can’t get to the restaurants, we’re bringing the restaurants to you, well, the dishes anyway.
+The Handbook Chefs Series is back for Part Four and we’ve got even more recipes to see you through these dark Autumn evenings.
 We’ve enlisted the help of some of the UK’s top chefs to share their at-home recipes, from weekend Shakshuka courtesy of London’s coolest chef, Adam Handling; easy midweek loaded sweet potatoes from plant-based chef Bettina Campolucci Bordi; and a showstopper of a dish that will make you feel like you’re out for dinner courtesy of Callum Graham, Head Chef at Michelin-awarded Bohemia.

 Loaded Sweet Potatoes